tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

   First commit
 ```

 In the Results above, I have 3 commits.
-Each having a commit hash, author, date and a comment.
-The first 7 character or more after "commit" will be used as our hash.
+Each having a commit hash, author, date, and a comment.
+The first 7 characters or more after "commit" will be used as our hash.

-I will take the second commit's hash **bbdfc225f** and revert back to my project's state in this commit temporarly using <span class="notice">git checkout bbdfc225f</span>.
+I will take the second commit's hash **bbdfc225f** and revert back to my project's state in this commit temporarily using <span class="notice">git checkout bbdfc225f</span>.

 **Your hash will be different from mine so make sure to replace my hash with yours.**